ashkanalinejad/Supervised-Simultaneous-MT/README.md

 - Python 3.7
 - run `pip install --editable .` to install required dependencies

-You also need to have a fully trained NMT model and its output by fairseq for your desired language pair, before starting to run the code.
+You also need to have a fully trained NMT model by the [Fairseq](https://github.com/facebookresearch/fairseq) for your desired language pair, before starting to run the code.
 So you will have two parallel folders: 1.
 A clone of this repo 2.
 Original Fairseq folder with your NMT experiments.

 The following commands are based on IWSLT14 dataset.
-Change it according to your own dataset.
+Change it according to your own data.

 ## Generating oracle action sequences
 In order to generate action sequences for Test set run the the following command: